asplake/agendashift-open/workshops/deep-dive.md

   * [15-minute FOTO] \(Lite)
   * [Plan on a Page]

-This structure provides a great example of the generative pattern [Ideal, Obstacles, Outcomes (Idoo)].
+This structure provides a great example of the generative pattern [Ideal, Obstacles, Outcomes (IdOO)].
 Additional material/exercises may cover:

   * Adaptive challenges
   * X-Matrix / TASTE